TeamLumi/luminescent-team/docs/intro.md

 ### [Boss Trainer Documentation](https://docs.google.com/spreadsheets/d/1hUVPaxr0norFBDfCRX1lp8hy3eae0zno36Cg2cMH080/edit?usp=sharing)

 - Use this document to see all boss trainer teams.
-Luminescent Platinum has four potential teams per Gym Leader and Rival fight, document will help you stay ahead!
+Luminescent Platinum has four potential teams per Gym Leader and Rival fight, our document will help you stay ahead!
 - *Currently only goes up to Fantina*.
 The full version will be made available when 2.0Final is released.
 - You must make your own copy before it will work.
 - Made by Solarance.